leSamo/PoUW-SNARK-marketplace/README.md

 ## Network Configuration

 The file `src/config.json` contains static network and client parameters along with the definition of the genesis block.
 The file can be edited manually or separate configuration file can be created and enabled with the `-f` switch.

+## Blockchain Explorer

+Follow the instructions in the `explorer/` folder to run the blockchain explorer.